AsquaredWsquared/eleos-dev-env/README.md

 > psql -h localhost -p 5432 -U postgres -W

+Or if you like the command line:

+> docker exec -it sta-postgres-dev bash
+> psql -h localhost -p 5432 -U postgres -W

 You will then be prompted to enter your password: mysecretpassword and given a postgres prompt where you can execute commands.

 > postgres=#